Norfolk & Carolina Railroad

 Source: Library of Congress, Maps showing the Norfolk, Albermarle & Atlantic Railroad and its connections (G.W. & C.B.
 Colton & Co., 1891)

 When the Atlantic Coast Line merged with the Seaboard Air Line to create the Seaboard Coast Line in 1967, the old route of the Portsmouth and Roanoke (Seaboard and Roanoke) Railroad became the main line carrying traffic from Weldon to Pinners Point.
-The stretch of track between the Chowan River north to Suffolk was abandoned.
+Almost all of the stretch of track between the Chowan River north to Suffolk was abandoned.

 After CSX acquired the Seaboard Coast Line in 1983, it created a new shortline railroad called the North Carolina & Virginia Railroad.
 Today that shortline uses part of the old Norfolk & Carolina Railroad route to carries freight to and from the Nucor Steel minimill on the Chowan River south to Kelford, North Carolina.